 We compared all algorithms on real-world datasets listed in Table~\ref{tab:datasets}.
 Recall that for these datasets, the epidemics are synthetic and generated according to the models discussed in Section~\ref{sec:cascade_models}.
-In Figures~\ref{fig:real-SIR}-\ref{fig:real-C-SI-BD} we plot the average Pearson-sub and the average rank, as explained in Section~\ref{sec:average}.
+In Figures~\ref{fig:real-SIR}--\ref{fig:real-C-SI-BD}, we plot the average Pearson-sub and the average rank, as explained in Section~\ref{sec:average}.

 The results mostly agree with conclusions made on the Twitter dataset. \textsc{Clique} algorithms are the best for all sizes of cascades and all epidemic models.
 As before, \textsc{CosineSim} outperforms both \textsc{R-CoDi} and \textsc{D-CoDI}.
-However, there is no phase transition for \textsc{CosineSim} on these datasets and for all volumes of cascade data it is outperformed by \textsc{Clique} and \textsc{Clique(0)}.
+However, there is no phase transition for \textsc{CosineSim} on these datasets, and for all volumes of cascade data, it is outperformed by \textsc{Clique} and \textsc{Clique(0)}.
 Also, as we discussed above, the performance of \textsc{MultiTree} is not as good as on the Twitter dataset.
-Speaking about \textsc{ClustOpt}, its performance increases with the amount of available cascades and it is the best algorithm for C-SI-BD cascade model when the number of cascades is sufficiently large, which confirms that this algorithm heavily relies on model assumptions and should be replaced by more robust algorithms when there are no evidence that the model assumptions hold.
+Speaking about \textsc{ClustOpt}, its performance increases with the number of available cascades. \textsc{ClustOpt} is the best algorithm for the C-SI-BD cascade model when the number of cascades is sufficiently large, which confirms that this algorithm heavily relies on model assumptions and should be replaced by more robust algorithms when there is no evidence that the model assumptions hold.

 Finally, recall that \textsc{Oracle} was initially considered as an upper bound for all possible network inference algorithms since it uses the exact information about who infected whom.
 If the number of cascades is large enough, then \textsc{Oracle} essentially clusters the original graph.
 Interestingly, in some cases, \textsc{Oracle} is beaten by the surrogate-graph-based algorithms, especially for a large number of cascades, although the surrogate graphs are clustered with the same Louvain algorithm.
-(The difference is especially apparent on the plots showing the average rank).
-One can conclude that Louvain can be improved by a clever weighting of edges.
+(The difference is especially apparent on the plots showing the average rank.)
+One can conclude that a clever weighting of edges can improve the Louvain algorithm.
 In other words, although Louvain is not an ideal clustering method, the effect of the errors made by Louvain is reduced by the weighting of edges provided by the surrogate-graph-based algorithms.

-\subsection{Synthetic graph}
+\subsection{Synthetic Graph}